GuildOfWeavers/AirScript/bin/README.md

 # AirScript
-This library contains grammar rules and provides a simple parser for AirScript - a language for defining Arithmetic Intermediate Representation (AIR) of computations.
-AIR is used in [zk-STARKs](https://eprint.iacr.org/2018/046.pdf) to define transition functions and constraints.
+This library contains grammar rules and provides a simple parser for AirScript - a language for defining Algebraic Intermediate Representation (AIR) of computations.
+AIR is used in [zk-STARKs](https://eprint.iacr.org/2018/046) to define transition functions and constraints.

 ### Motivation
 Writing out transition functions and constraints, even for moderately complex STARKs, is extremely tedious and error-prone.
 AirScript aims to provide a higher-level language to simplify this task.